Quantitative Determination of the Critical Points of Mott Metal-Insulator Transition in Strongly Correlated Systems: Conclusions

-\textit{Conclusions}.
-Based on the one-band Hubbard model, we study the Mott MIT in a strong correlation system by using the combined dynamical mean-field approach and {\it Lanczos} technique.
-Our results show very clearly that the average number of bound electrons as a more proper order parameter can correctly depict the Mott MIT in a strong correlation system, including the accurate determination of the critical points as well as the consistent description of two distinct forms of the critical points.
-The average number of bound electrons is a universal order parameter of strong correlation systems, and can be used to discuss the novel physics in orbital-selective Mott insulators \cite{Kotliar2006} and cuprate superconductors \cite{Le2006,Neto2009}.
-In particular, it may be applied to explain the hysteresis observed experimentally from the Mott-field effect transistors \cite{Kim2004,Roy2019}, and these related works are under investigation now.
+Based on the one-band Hubbard model, we have studied the Mott MIT in a strongly correlated system by using the combined approach of the dynamical-mean field theory and Lanczos technique.
+Our results clearly demonstrate that the local quantum state fidelity serves as a proper physical quantity for depicting the Mott metal-insulator transition in a strongly correlated system.
+It allows for quantitatively determining of the critical points and provides a consistent description of two distinct forms of the critical points.
+The local quantum state fidelity can be also used to discuss the novel physics in orbital-selective Mott insulators \cite{Kotliar2006} and superconductors \cite{Le2006,Neto2009}.
+In particular, it may be applied to explain the hysteresis observed experimentally in Mott-field effect transistors \cite{Kim2004}.
+These related works are currently under research.